 When it’s time to recharge, every iPhone 13 variant supports up to 15W wireless charging via MagSafe – and if you’ve got a 20W wired adapter, you should hit 50% in 30 minutes or so.

-Initial verdict: which to pick?
+Verdict: which to pick?

 Apple has widened the gap between the two vanilla variants and their Pro and Pro Max cousins.
-In 2020, we recommended the iPhone 12 over the iPhone 12 Pro.
+We recommended the iPhone 12 over the iPhone 12 Pro.
 This time the gulf is bigger: while the iPhone 13 and Mini deliver faster performance, longer battery life and solid camera updates, it’s the Pro versions that really set the bar higher and the iPhone 13 Pro is the pick of the bunch.

 While none of the new handsets are revolutionary, the Pro and Pro Max represent much more of an upgrade.
 The overhauled camera hardware (including 3x optical zoom), ProMotion 120Hz refresh rates and beefier battery life – together with the A15 chip and extra GPU core – mark the Pro models out as proper performers.